gerner/stellarpunk/designs/ai_planning.md

 ## Use-Case: NPCs doing Quests

-Consider the tutorial event chain:
+ * Tutorial event chain:
    * player gets a message from tutorial guy to come see him -> dialog -> start (or skip) the tutorial.
    * player goes to gather resources
    * player trades resources at the tutorial station
+ * Take passenger from one station to another
+   * simple case: just get them there
+   * complex case: something happens on the way, need to do some other goal
+ * Build a station in a sector

 What if we want any NPC to do this event chain?
 We could put some goals to that NPC to accomplish the relevant tasks in the chain: go see the tutorial guy,